 Azzurri in Crisis: Italy's World Cup Qualification Hangs by a Thread | Sports-Games

-- Italy suffered a 3-0 defeat to Norway on Friday night in their opening qualifier for the 2026 World Cup in Oslo.
+- Italy suffered a 3-0 defeat to Norway on Friday night in their opening qualifier for the 2026 World Cup, putting qualification hopes in jeopardy.

 Italy Fires Spalletti Amid Prospect It Could Fail to Qualify for 3rd Straight World Cup